 When preparing immigration forms for submission to U.S. Citizenship and Immigration Services (USCIS), you will often be required to provide your “full name.”
 In all cases this should be your current legal name.
 If you are married, your current legal name generally includes your married name.
-In most cases, it is a legal name change.
+In most cases, your marriage certificate is a legal name change document.

 After marriage, you can begin using your new name immediately.
 In an opposite-sex marriage, the woman may keep her maiden name, beginning using her husband’s family name, or hyphenate her name with her husband’s name.
 All of these options are available as long as the name change isn’t done criminally or fraudulently.
 The same rules apply to name changes in same-sex marriages.

 When filing a USCIS application, such as a green card renewal or citizenship application, you will need evidence of the legal name change.
 Your evidence is a copy of your marriage certificate.
 Generally, USCIS requires a copy of the certificate if you use the name on the application.

 RECOMMENDED: Green Card Name Change After Marriage or Divorce

 Most USCIS forms also ask if you have used other names.
 You will need to enter your maiden name and any other versions of your name that you’ve used in the past.